sophia-jihye/aspect-extraction/README.md

 ## Training Data

-The training data must be in the following format (identical to the CoNLL2003 dataset).
-A default test file is provided to help you getting started.

 * `B-A` means that it starts a new phrase
 * `I-A` means that the word is inside a phrase